Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

 \section{Alternative $P$-wave and form factors}

-As explained in section~\ref{sec:Data}, the $P$-wave measurements could fall beyond the known production ones~\cite{Mercer:1971kn,Estabrooks:1977xe,Aston:1987ir}.
-In particular, Ref.~\cite{Ananthanarayan:2005us} details how experiments like the one of the FOCUS collaboration~\cite{Link:2002ev} could determine the elastic phase shift of the $P$-wave around the resonance region.
+As explained in section~\ref{sec:Data}, there are $P$-wave measurements from other processes than scattering.
+In particular, Ref.~\cite{Ananthanarayan:2005us} details how it could be possible to determine the elastic phase shift of the $P$-wave around the resonance region from the results of the FOCUS collaboration~\cite{Link:2002ev}.
 The main motivation is twofold.
-First, there exist some tension between the $K^*(892)$ parameters coming from production experiments and those coming from heavier decays as listed in the RPP~\cite{Zyla:2020zbs}, particularly for the width of the resonance.
-Second, should the width be smaller, it would affect our dispersive results, and it could also lead to different results for those works which use the $\pi K$ vector form factor in their analyses~\cite{Boito:2008fq,Boito:2010me,Bernard:2011ae,Bernard:2013jxa,Escribano:2014joa,Gonzalez-Solis:2019owk,Rendon:2019awg}.
-On top of all the above, our $P$-wave UFD does not align very well with the final CFD result, which is surprising considering how small the data uncertainties are.
-It seems that there may be a non-trivial systematic deviation within the original experimental data, which could help explaining this deviation~\cite{Bernard:2013jxa}.
+First, there exists some tension between the $K^*(892)$ parameters coming from production experiments and those coming from heavier decays as listed in the RPP~\cite{Zyla:2020zbs}, particularly for the width of the resonance.
+Second, should the width be smaller, it would affect our dispersive results, and it could also lead to different results for those works which use the $\pi K$ vector form factor in their analyses~\cite{Moussallam:2007qc,Boito:2008fq,Boito:2010me,Bernard:2011ae,Bernard:2013jxa,Escribano:2014joa,Gonzalez-Solis:2019owk,Rendon:2019awg}.
+On top of all the above, our $P$-wave UFD does not agree very well with the final CFD result, which is surprising considering how small the data uncertainties are.
+It seems that there might be a non-trivial systematic deviation within the original experimental data, which could help explain this tension~\cite{Bernard:2013jxa}.

-For all these reasons we will implement an alternative fit for the $P$-wave elastic phase shifts, which is based on the ``pseudo-data'' produced by V. Bernard in~\cite{Bernard:2013jxa} (Fig. 2 therein) as a result of re-sampling the $P$-wave fit by the FOCUS collaboration~\cite{Link:2002ev}.
-The rest of the partial waves will remain untouched, and are given in section~\ref{sec:UFD}.
-Once the fit to this new data is obtained a constrained version is produced, according to the approach detailed in section~\ref{sec:DRTests}.
+For all these reasons we will implement an alternative fit for the $P$-wave elastic phase shifts, based on the ``pseudo-data'' produced by V. Bernard in~\cite{Bernard:2013jxa} (Fig. 2 therein) as a result of re-sampling the $P$-wave fit by the FOCUS collaboration~\cite{Link:2002ev}.
+The rest of the partial waves will remain untouched and are given in section~\ref{sec:UFD}.
+Once we obtain an Unconstrained Fit to these new Data (UFD) we then procure an alternative Constrained Fit to Data (CFD), following the approach detailed in section~\ref{sec:DRTests}.
 We list in Table~\ref{tab:Palt} the alternative UFD and CFD parameters for this $P$-wave.